 If a business does go into liquidation, then as a supplier you will be at the end of the queue behind all the preferred creditors, fixed charge holders, floating charge holders.
 Furthermore, under new proposals due to take effect in 2020, HMRC will also be before you in this queue – nine pence on the pound would be a good return which you need to avoid at all costs.

 Red Flag Alert – A Key Tool

 Red Flag Alert allocates a health rating to every business in the UK.
 This rating is updated daily and includes all new information.
-Businesses all over the UK build their credit scoring decisions based on Red Flag Alert data.
+Businesses all over the UK build their credit scoring decisions based on Red Flag Alert data and business credit checks.

 Red Flag Alert can quickly help you identify overtrading:

 - Using the financial health rating system is a great start.
 The health rating will factor in indicators of overtrading.